SoftDev4Research/4OSS-lesson/_episodes/05-contributions.md

 `LICENCE` and metadata to it.
 Now, to make things even better, why not think about inviting others to make contributions to your project!

-We can start discussing some of the aspects that you as a developer of your software should have in mind to make contributions as clear and transparent as possible.
+We can start discussing some of the aspects that you as project owner should have in mind to make contributions as clear and transparent as possible.

 > ## Discussion: What are the benefits of having external contributions in your project?